 history, full physical examination, including blood pressure and pulse rate

-- An informed consent document signed and dated by the subject or a legally acceptable
+- An informed consent document signed and dated by the subject.

 - Subjects who are willing and able to comply with scheduled visits, treatment plan,